 AGCO and Ontario sports betting

-All this means that Ontario’s plans remain the most concrete as of now.
-For months, the Alcohol and Gaming Commission of Ontario (AGCO) has been developing, discussing, and soliciting feedback for their iGaming program, which will make various online sportsbooks available to consumers.
+The Alcohol and Gaming Commission of Ontario (AGCO) spent months developing, discussing, and soliciting feedback for their iGaming program, which finally made various online sportsbooks available to consumers in Ontario on April 4, 2022.

 The AGCO’s main objective is to offer fans a market for online sports betting that is also safe and on the legal up-and-up, keeping the market free from illicit ventures like game manipulation and insider betting.
 Doing so, they hope, will offer a market that balances choice with safety.